springernature/cf-buildpack-update-action/README.md

               AUTHOR_NAME: Buildpack Update Action
               GITHUB_STEP_SUMMARY_ENABLED: true

-This should be picked up automatically in Github as a new Action and produce a PR (Pull Request) with the buildpack version changes whenever a new version is available.
+This should be picked up automatically in GitHub as a new Action and produce a PR (Pull Request) with the buildpack version changes whenever a new version is available.
 Just accept and merge the PR and you will be up-to-date.